kilfour/QuickAcid/tempdoc.md

 **Note on Scoping:**
 `Stashed(...)` values are shared across executions, they persist for the entire run.
-`Shrinkable(...)` values, on the other hand, are regenerated with each execution and shrink independently if a failure is detected.
+`Input(...)` values, on the other hand, are regenerated with each execution and shrink independently if a failure is detected.

 **First execution** :
 1. () => new Container() gets called and the result is stored in memory.